F0lak/dm_open_ref/ref/notes/angular_blur (filters).md

 used with an entire plane, but it could be used to give a sense of motion blur to a spinning object.

-Note+ Large blurs will look
+Note: Large blurs will look
 worse toward the edges due to limited sampling.
 Loss of accuracy will appear where `size` × distance is greater than about 300.
 You can increase accuracy by breaking up large sizes into multiple filter passes